 Where We Stayed in Mostar

 We stayed at Hotel-Restaurant Kriva-Cuprija.
 Located in the Old Town just 5 minutes from the Old Bridge, this three-star hotel gets its name because it sits right next to the Crooked Bridge.
 It’s a beautiful hotel with an awesome location.

 Planning a trip to Bosnia & Herzegovina?
-Read all of our articles about Bosnia & Herzegovina on our Bosnia & Herzegovina Destination Page.
+Read all of our articles about Bosnia & Herzegovina on our Bosnia & Herzegovina Travel Guide.

 You Might Also Like:

-- Germany: 10 Day Bavaria Itinerary & Road Trip Guide
+- BAVARIA, GERMANY: 10 Day Bavaria Itinerary & Road Trip Guide

 Note: This post contains affiliate links.
 When you make a purchase using one of these affiliate links, we get paid a small commission at no extra cost to you.